Time Management Statistics (2026 Edition)

 A closer look at the results showed that nearly 34% of female students submit their assignments on time compared to 18% of male students.

-However, female participants are also more likely to delay submitting tasks.
-In fact, 26% of female students postpone turning in assignments, as opposed to 17.4% of male students.
+Female participants are also more likely to delay submitting tasks.
+In fact, 26% of female students postpone turning in assignments, compared with 17.4% of male students.
 Hence, gender can impact the likelihood of procrastination.

 The study also uncovered that the task type can affect students’ commitment to deadlines and, by extension, productivity.
 To illustrate, students were more likely to turn in presentations rather than written assignments.

 Generally, written tasks are seen as dull, daunting obligations.
-In contrast, presentations allow students to express their ideas visually and verbally.
+In contrast, presentations allow students to express their ideas both verbally and visually.
 In that sense, a dynamic and interactive learning experience fuels motivation.

-Research has shown that spending money on time-saving activities like allocating chores could make you happier.
+Research has shown that spending money on time-saving activities, such as allocating chores, can make you happier.

 In the following segment, we’ll cover more interesting time management statistics.